forestkeep/science_expirement_remote_control/README.md

 ## Application Description
 The application is a software suite for conducting automated experiments using external electronic devices controlled through various digital interfaces, processing received data, and constructing dependencies.
 It is developed in Python and is available for free.
 The application's interface is graphical, intuitive, and allows for convenient management of experimental processes, including device configuration and procedure building.
 The application supports the possibility of flexible configuration of device interaction scenarios.
 The user can define the order of data collection, send control commands, and sequence the actions of devices.
 All settings of the experimental procedure are displayed as an interactive diagram, showing the signal flows and interactions between devices.
+During the experiment, the results are available in the form of graphs.
+After the experiment is completed, the data can be processed using built-in filters and saved in various formats.

 ![Image alt](https://github.com/forestkeep/some_picture/blob/main/installation_controller/running_results.gif)